coderefinery/installation/content/editors.md

 [Visual Studio Code](https://code.visualstudio.com)
 is a lightweight (around 200 MB) but powerful source code editor.
-It is **free and open source** and runs on your desktop and is available for Windows, macOS and Linux.
+It is **free and open source** and runs on your desktop and is available for Windows, macOS, and Linux.
 It has a rich ecosystem of extensions for languages such as C++, Fortran, R, C#, Matlab, Java, Python, PHP, and Go.

 Please visit the [download page](https://code.visualstudio.com/Download) for installation instructions.